mkwr/nansi/README.txt

     V -- switch number values (ref/hex).
     B -- change background color (dark/light).

-  CLI : If you would rather keep it local, print the complete palette to standard output.
+  If you would rather keep it local, print the complete palette to standard output.

     $ N256           # prints all 256 colors in grid format (6 colors per row)
     $ N256 -g        # alias